rmjarvis/TreeCorr/docs/cov.rst

   For sample and marked_bootstrap, a pair is included if the first point is the selected sample.
 * 'mean' involves weighting pairs by the mean of the patch weights.
-For jackknife, this means that pairs between the unselected patch and the other one are included, but only with half the weight of other pairs.
-For bootstrap, the cross pairs between selected and unselected patches have half the weight of the selected patch, and those between two selected patch use the average weight of the two patches.
+For jackknife, this means that pairs between the unselected patch and a selected one are included, but only with half the weight of other pairs.
+For bootstrap, the cross pairs between selected and unselected patches have half the weight of the selected patch, and those between two selected patches use the average weight of the two patches.
 For sample and marked_bootstrap, the weight of pairs between the selected sample and another one is 0.5, but it includes pairs with the selected patch in either position.
 * 'geom' is the same as 'mean', but using the geometric mean rather than the arithmetic mean.